• Contact Info

 research overview

-• Nancy Rodriguez focuses on the study of nonlinear partial differential equations (PDEs), in particular those with applications to urban crime, segregation, biological aggregation, chemotaxis, and ecology.
-Fundamentally, she is interested in mathematical modeling and the use of numerical and mathematical analysis to shed light into social, biological and ecological systems.
+• Nancy Rodriguez specializes in the study of nonlinear partial differential equations (PDEs), with a specific emphasis on their applications to urban crime, segregation, biological aggregation, chemotaxis, and ecology.
+Her primary interest lies in mathematical modeling, employing numerical methods and mathematical analysis to gain insights into the dynamics of social, biological, and ecological systems.

 keywords